-An expanded dwelling is a single dwelling house that consists of a central building surrounded by habitable outbuildings (e.g. kitchen, dining, lounge and laundry areas within a primary building surrounded by bedrooms that are physically separate structures).
+An expanded dwelling is a single dwelling house that consists of a central building surrounded by habitable outbuildings (e.g. kitchen, dining, lounge and laundry areas within a primary building surrounded by bedrooms that are physically separate structures but are attached by walkway or similar structure).

 - i.
-Expanded dwellings must comply with the following criteria: - All minor buildings must be within 10 metres of the main building and be connected to the main building by a constructed pathway; - All minor buildings must be limited to a maximum of 40 square metres and contain not more than 1 bedroom each; - All kitchen, dining and laundry facilities must be located within the main building; - The expanded dwelling must not contain more than 1 laundry and 1 kitchen; - The expanded dwelling must act as 1 dwelling and must not be used for separate occupation; - No outbuildings are to contain cooking facilities; - The expanded dwelling is to be designed as an integrated unit, with all minor buildings compatible with the design and materials of the main building; - Not more than one expanded dwelling per property; and - No separate driveway is to be provided to service any outbuilding.
+Expanded dwellings must comply with the following criteria: - All minor buildings must be within 10 metres of the main building and are to be attached by way of a covered walkway, deck or the like and be connected to the main building by a constructed pathway; - All minor buildings must be limited to a maximum of 40 square metres and contain enly not more than 1 bedroom each; - All kitchen, dining and laundry facilities must be located within the main building; - The expanded dwelling must not contain more than 1 laundry and 1 kitchen; - The expanded dwelling must act as 1 dwelling and must not be used for separate occupation; - No outbuildings are to contain facilities (eg. kitchen, sink or the like) that would enable the preparation of food or beverages; - The expanded dwelling is to be designed as an integrated unit, with all minor buildings compatible with the design and materials of the main building; - Not more than one expanded dwelling per property; and - No separate driveway, car parking area, garage or carport structure is to be provided to service any outbuilding.